 - support groups with unmet wellbeing needs

 - provide more one-to-one peer support

 - expand services to isolated rural communities

 - deliver trusted support.

-We fund projects across NZ
+We funded projects across New Zealand

 Case study: Mates4Life initiative in the Hawke’s Bay [PDF, 665 KB]